 As we look at the role of paper today, we are faced with the following questions: Does paper still remain important in these times we are living?
 Is direct mail (possibly one of the bastions of printed paper) still as relevant in the communication process of some companies?
+Read this article to learn more about the importance of paper.

 We start with these questions, telling you right away that you will be able to find the answers in the course of this text, but what is important to emphasise here is that we live in an age in which we repeatedly and cyclically witness chronicles of announced deaths.